 We get a lot of questions as movers.
 One popular one is how much movers cost.
 Moving professionals are more affordable, saving you money and time.
 If you’re moving within Ottawa, there are three types of things that will affect how much it costs to hire movers: storage, packing, and how much you need us to move.

-At Cassidy’s Moving & Storage in Ottawa, we charge by the number of movers and how many hours it takes.
+At Cassidy’s Moving Company, we charge by the number of movers and how many hours it takes.